www.amertonrailway.co.uk

 When you visit Amerton, I hope you enjoy your ride on our railway, and recognise that part of our line with rail that spent many years on top of the Middlesborough Transporter Bridge, almost 200 miles away, before coming back down to earth at Amerton.

-Press to enlarge image of the rail with holes where it was originally bolted to the bridge
+The rail showing holes where it was originally bolted to the bridge

 Peter Bell 24.05.02